What Is a REST API? - SitePoint

 REST API Challenges

 The success of REST owes much to its simplicity.
-Developers are free to implement RESTful APIs as they like, but that can lead to further challenges.
+Developers are free to implement RESTful APIs as they like but it can lead to further challenges.

-REST Endpoint Consensus
+Endpoint Consensus

 Consider the following endpoints: